bdpedigo/talks/docs/slides/berlin-2024/berlin-2024.md

 - So far, have looked at how neurons changed over the course of proofreading in actuality, but this is a somewhat arbitrary historical ordering
 - Can replay edits (or not) according to alternative schemes
+- E.g. what if we only had half the proofreading resources - how should we allocate them?

 ---